 ON THIS PAGE: You will find information about how many people are diagnosed with these types of cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-Laryngeal cancer is one of the most common head and neck cancers.
-This year, an estimated 13,560 adults (10,720 men and 2,840 women) in the United States will be diagnosed with laryngeal cancer.
+Laryngeal cancer is one of the most common types of head and neck cancer.
+This year, an estimated 13,430 adults (10,550 men and 2,880 women) in the United States will be diagnosed with laryngeal cancer.

 Each year, an estimated 3,400 adults (2,725 men and 675 women) in the United States will be diagnosed with hypopharyngeal cancer.

-Statistics adapted from the American Cancer Society’s (ACS) publication, Cancer Facts & Figures 2015, and the ACS website.
+Statistics adapted from the American Cancer Society’s (ACS) publication, Cancer Facts & Figures 2016, and the ACS website.